Behavioral Strategy Process

 • Systematic Outcome Tracking: Continuously measure behavioral KPIs and their correlation with strategic objectives.

-• Initial Product Market Fit Assessment (if applicable): For product-based solutions, begin assessing if the live product sustainably supports validated behaviors in the market.
+• Confirm Product Market Fit (behavioral lens): For product-based solutions, verify the live product sustainably supports the validated behaviors in real market conditions.

 • Inputs: Validated Solution Market Fit, market-ready solution.